nasa-fornax/fornax-documentation/documentation/compute_environments.md

 There are two ways to view the software pre-installed in the containers:

 - **Inside the Console**:
-The list of environment files (`.yml` for conda and requirements.txt for pip) of all the installed environments can be found in the folder `$LOCK_DIR` (defaults to /opt/lock).
+The list of environment files (`*.yml` for conda and `requirements-*.txt` for uv) of all the installed environments can be found in the folder `$LOCK_DIR`.
 Each environment in the container has a corresponding file there.
 For instance:
     - *requirements-python3.txt*: is the pip requirement file for the `python3` environment.

     - *base-lock.yml*: is the conda environment file for the base conda environment running jupyter-lab